The Lazy Blogger’s Guide to

 The great thing about iStockphoto is that it’s cheap and efficient.
 You use their search tool to find a couple of options, click, click, click, and you can get back to scrolling through the latest LOLCats.

 The second source I like is the Flickr Creative Commons.
 I shied away from this for a long time, thinking the licensing issues would be too complicated.
-Skellie set me straight on that with this useful, comprehensive post.
-Just search for images under the Attribution license and you’re set.
+But if you just search for images under the Attribution license, you’re set.
 The only thing that’s required is a credit, which is satisfied by a pleasingly effortless link back to the photographer.

 Other Creative Commons licenses have limitations on whether you can modify a photo (such as cropping it) or use it in a commercial context (which could be a factor if you’re monetizing your blog).
 Stick to the Attribution license and you won’t have to give any of it a second thought.
 Trust me, there’s virtually no limit to the fantastic Attribution images to choose from.